top of page

 • Young people should be free of the stigma and stereotypes that limit their future prospects and well-being.
 They should have access to affirming, inclusive spaces that create a sense of belonging.

-• Persistent patterns of oppression, racism, trauma, and poverty may result in the incarceration of family members across generations.
-We refrain from speaking about “breaking the cycle of intergenerational incarceration” because this narrative does not acknowledge these persistent patterns and largely places blame on families.
+• We refrain from speaking about “breaking the cycle of intergenerational incarceration” because this narrative does not acknowledge intergenerational racism, trauma, and poverty that may result in the incarceration of family members across generations and largely places blame on families.

 • Approach young people with empathy and compassion, not judgment and pity.
 Recognizing the emotional challenges they may be experiencing due to their parent’s incarceration shows our capacity for understanding and providing support.